miklevin/MikeLev.in/_includes/cat_ai.md

 <ol>
+<li><a href="/blog/one-thing-well-internally/">One Thing Well, Internally</a> (Wed Sep 20, 2023)
+<br/>I'm proposing a different approach to success – one that focuses on developing internal skills rather than external rewards.
+Through timeless crafts such as woodworking or glassworking but the tech equivalents, you can acquire the skills necessary to achieve economic freedom and satisfaction.
+With patience and self-discipline, you can develop these skills and gain the satisfaction of a job well done.
+Unlock the power of compounding returns through timeless internal skills.</li>
 <li><a href="/blog/coding-keyboards-and-literacy/">Coding, Keyboards and Literacy</a> (Mon Sep 04, 2023)
 <br/>As literacy is continuously redefined, coding is becoming more and more important.
 To become proficient in coding, touch-typing on a full-sized QWERTY keyboard is essential.
 I propose that learning to type is a necessary step and provides a great escape from mobile addiction.
 Laptops are a bridge between two worlds, allowing you to use free and open source software without depending on Google, Apple or Microsoft.</li>
 <li><a href="/blog/refining-the-mykoz-ai-vision-in-prep-for-soft-launch/">Refining the MyKoz.AI Vision in Prep for Soft Launch</a> (Sun Aug 27, 2023)